lindaprotocol/documentation-en/docs/releases/upgrade-instruction.md

-# java-tron Node Upgrade Guide
+# java-linda Node Upgrade Guide

-This guide provides detailed instructions on how to safely upgrade your java-tron node to the latest version.
+This guide provides detailed instructions on how to safely upgrade your java-linda node to the latest version.

 For **mandatory upgrades**, it is crucial to strictly follow this guide to complete the deployment.
 For **optional upgrades**, you may choose whether to upgrade based on your specific needs.